souzzdev/souzzdev/README.md

   - 🎓 Systems Development student at ETEC, passionate about coding and always learning.

-  - 💻 Experience with C, C++, Python, Java and MySQL.
+  - 💻 Experience with Java, Python, C, C++ and MySQL / SQLServer.

   - 🚀 Interested in backend development and building scalable systems.
 </p>